Mumbai CSMT–Amritsar Express

 It operates as train number 11057 from Chhatrapati Shivaji Maharaj Terminus to Amritsar Junction and as train number 11058 in the reverse direction, serving the states of Maharashtra, Madhya Pradesh, Uttar Pradesh, Rajasthan, Haryana, Delhi and Punjab.

-It is one of three trains that connect Mumbai & Amritsar, the other trains being the 12903 / 04 Golden Temple Mail & 12925 / 26 Paschim Express.
-However the 12903 / 04 Golden Temple Mail & 12925 / 26 Paschim Express are operated by Western Railway and have a different routing.
+It is one of three trains that connect Mumbai and Amritsar, the other trains being the 12903 / 04 Golden Temple Mail & 12925 / 26 Paschim Express.
+However the 12903 / 04 Golden Temple Mail and 12925 / 26 Paschim Express are operated by Western Railway and have a different routing.

 Alongside the Punjab Mail, this train is one of the oldest trains running out of Bombay.